Lucilla

-Annia Aurelia Galeria Lucilla or Lucilla (7 March 148 or 150 – 182) was the second daughter of Roman Emperor Marcus Aurelius and Roman Empress Faustina the Younger.
-She was the wife of her father's co-ruler and adoptive brother Lucius Verus and an elder sister to later Emperor Commodus.
+Annia Aurelia Galeria Lucilla or Lucilla (7 March 148 or 150 – 182) was the second daughter of Roman emperor Marcus Aurelius and Roman empress Faustina the Younger.
+She was the wife of her father's co-ruler and adoptive brother Lucius Verus and an elder sister to later emperor Commodus.
 Commodus ordered Lucilla's execution after a failed assassination and coup attempt when she was about 33 years old.

 Early life

-Born and raised in Rome into an influential political family, Lucilla was a younger twin with her elder brother Gemellus Lucillae, who died around 150.
-Lucilla's maternal grandparents were Roman Emperor Antoninus Pius and Roman Empress Faustina the Elder and her paternal grandparents were Domitia Lucilla and praetor Marcus Annius Verus.
+Born and raised in Rome into the empire's ruling family, Lucilla was a younger twin with her elder brother Gemellus Lucillae, who died around 150.
+Lucilla's maternal grandparents were Roman emperor Antoninus Pius and Roman empress Faustina the Elder and her paternal grandparents were Domitia Lucilla and praetor Marcus Annius Verus.

 Marriages and ascension to Empress

 In 161, when she was between 11 and 13 years old, Lucilla's father arranged a marriage for her with his co-ruler Lucius Verus.
 Verus, 18 years her senior, became her husband three years later in Ephesus in 164.
-At this marriage, she received her title of Augusta and became a Roman Empress.
+At this marriage, she received her title of Augusta and became a Roman empress.
 At the same time, Marcus Aurelius and Lucius Verus were fighting a Parthian war in Syria.

 Lucilla and Lucius Verus had three children: